12-Hour Lap Chase

 Forming a team

 Endurance competitions are a fun challenge to test your body and most importantly your mind.
 Determine how much you want to ride and how competitive you want to be.
 Check the course map for elevation and trail features to determine your pace.
-If you have a fairly slower group of riding buddies, we suggest 3 to 4 people per team, we want everyone in your team to ride at least one lap!
-Faster riders will complete this lap in about 45 minutes, while slower, not-too-competitive riders will take about 1 to maybe 1.5 hours to complete this lap.
+If you have a fairly slower group of riding buddies, we suggest forming a smaller team.
+Faster riders will complete a lap in under 1 hour to 1+ hours, while slower, not-too-competitive riders will take about 1.5-2+ hours to complete this lap.
 You can do the math.

-Form a team by convincing your riding buddies to join you on this test of endurance, maybe buy them a beer (or 2).
+Form a team by convincing your riding buddies to join you on this test of endurance, maybe buy them a beer from 7 Devil’s (or 2).
 As the Team Captain: all you need to know is each teammate’s complete name, nickname (if they have one), date of birth, gender, and email.

-All duo and 3-5 person teams are co-ed.
+All duo, trio, and multi-person teams/family groups are co-ed.
 You can have all ladies or all dudes, or mix-n-match, the choice is yours.

-I want to race singlespeed/tandem/unicycle/fixie/fat-bike, what about my special category?
+I want to compete single-speed/tandem/unicycle/fixie/fat-bike, what about my special category?

 Great, good for you.
-We love riding our singlespeeds just as much as the next plaid and jorts dude.
-You’ll get some recognition in the form of extra beer-ups or high-fives.
+We love riding our single-speeds just as much as the next plaid and jorts dude.
+You’ll get some recognition in the form of extra beer-ups, a shot of whiskey, or high-fives.
 But, if you win on your ss/tandem/unicycle/fixie/fattie then you are truly the king/queen, and we are not worthy.
 You can have bragging rights for the rest of your life.
 So make it count you filthy animals!

 Coming from out of town?
-Camping is available at Bullard’s Beach State Park (reserve well ahead of time).
+Camping is available at Bullard’s Beach State Park or Bastendorff Beach County Park (reserve well ahead of time).
+There are ample vacation rentals around, but again, book early!
 Consider staying at one of Bandon’s fine hotels or in Coos Bay.
-There’s also ample AirBNB rentals in the area.
-Here’s a few we recommend:
+There’s a few we recommend: